 - Soak the noodles for about 30 minutes.
 It really depends on the brand.
 You want them pliable but still very toothy.
 They will cook more when you make the dish.

 Make the sesame noodle sauce

-- Combine the sesame paste, peanut butter and rice wine vinegar.
+- Combine the sesame paste, peanut butter, tamarind sauce and rice wine vinegar.
 Stir until it comes together in a paste.
 Add the fish sauce and stir until it forms a smooth emulsion.

 - Gradually stir in the coconut milk.
 You want to keep the mixture smooth and even.

 - Add the chili sauce if using.
 Stir to combine.
 Set aside.

 - Use a large non-stick pan or well seasoned wok for this.
 You want room to stir fry.